Without a valid IP address of your computer,

 >Start-up postcast, >click tools, >settings >System Tab and

-"tick"--Manually (this way; manually, you need to press PostCast Start Button every time you want PostCast to send emails and when PostCast is done with sending--it will auto stop and you will need to press the "Start button" again if you want it send again.
+"tick/check"--Manually (this way; manually, you need to press PostCast Start Button every time you want PostCast to send emails and when PostCast is done with sending--it will auto stop and you will need to press the "Start button" again if you want it to send again.
+OK, done, just leave everything else at default.

 How does it work?